Previous dayApril 26, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-On April 26, 2026, worldwide seismic activity registered a magnitude 4.1 earthquake 66 km WSW of Vallenar, Chile at 20:08 UTC.
-At a depth of 35.0 km, the event was shallow crustal.
+This magnitude 4.1 event was detected 66 km WSW of Vallenar, Chile on April 26, 2026, with origin time 20:08 UTC.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
 The epicenter is at -28.777°, -71.399°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26